 Kevin Caiaccio, founder of Caiaccio Law Firm, has more than 25 years of experience practicing commercial real estate law.
-His cut-through-the-noise mentality encourages clients and colleagues to be selective and focus on big-picture solutions.
-He believes in fighting for what’s important, and filtering through obstacles that distract.
+His expertise and approaches allow clients and colleagues to be selective and focus on the most important outcomes.

 Kevin is recognized among his peers and network as a commercial real estate law industry leader and expert.
 In addition to commercial real estate law, Kevin has strong ties to the business of real estate investment through years of respected relationships with real estate sponsors, lenders, developers and investors.
 He is a frequent lecturer on real estate investment and development as well as equity structuring for commercial real estate ventures.
 In recognition of his skill, integrity, and professionalism, Kevin was awarded an AV Peer Review Rating by LexisNexis Martindale-Hubbell – the most prestigious rating that can be achieved by an attorney.